Coupling of neutrino beam-driven MHD waves and resonant instabilities in rotating magnetoplasmas with neutrino two-flavor oscillations: INTRODUCTION

 In a recent work, Misra \textit{et al.} \cite{misra2025} have shown that the Coriolis force of rotating fluids can couple oblique magnetosonic and Alfv{\'e}n waves and significantly influence the wave dispersion in classical magnetoplasmas.
 By considering an NMHD model with the effects of neutrino beam and two-flavor oscillations, we show that this force significantly alters neutrino-driven shear Alfv{\'e}n and oblique magnetosonic waves and instabilities by creating new couplings and wave modes, not reported before, that resonantly interact with the neutrino beam.
 These effects are pivotal in extreme astrophysical environments, such as those in the core collapse of supernovae and the dynamics of rotating neutron stars.
-One of the novelties of this study is that, in contrast to previous works, Alfv{\'e}n waves are influenced by neutrino effects and undergo instabilities.
-Also, not only are both the Alfv{\'e}n and magnetosonic waves modified, but the instabilities associated with them are significantly altered by the coupling effects of one another.
+The coupling mechanism can play a vital role in the energy transfer between neutrinos and plasmas, helping revive stalled supernova shocks by modifying MHD instabilities.
+One of the novelties of this study is that, in contrast to previous works [See, e.g., \cite{chatterjee2023neutrino,haas2016neutrino}], which reported the existence of decoupled Alfv{\'e}n and magnetosonic waves and that Alfv{\'e}n waves are neither influenced by the neutrino beam nor by the neutrino flavor oscillations, neutrinos can influence Alfv{\'e}n waves to undergo instabilities.
+Also, not only are both the Alfv{\'e}n and magnetosonic waves coupled and modified, but the instabilities associated with them are significantly altered by the coupling effects of one another.
+Another novelty is that the slow magnetosonic growth rate exhibits an inverted bell-shaped curve by the coupling effect, having maxima at parallel and antiparallel directions to the magnetic field, instead of the double-hump instability growth having maxima at other directions noted in the previous works of \cite{chatterjee2023neutrino,haas2016neutrino}.

+The possible key aspects could be: \begin{itemize} \item Faster explosion than typical times of supernovae explosions, since the combined influences of the neutrino beam and neutrino flavor oscillations on coupled MHD waves further enhance the growth rates of instability, especially in strong magnetic fields. \item Enhancement of the efficiency of neutrino heating by expanding the heating region and allowing accreting matter to spend more time in the gain region. \item A more efficient energy transfer from neutrinos to plasmas compared to non-rotating plasmas, thereby increasing the likelihood of reviving the stalled shock, enabling the explosion to proceed outward faster. \end{itemize}